kohkimakimoto/essh/README.md

 # Essh

+> **Now Essh is on unstable stage.
+API and code may be broken in future.
+And document lacks. sorry!**

 Essh is an extended `ssh` command.
 The features are the following:

 * **Simple**: A single binary CLI tool.
 Essh simply wraps `ssh` command.
 You can use it in the same way as `ssh`.